-Date: Jobsite: Discussion Leader: 8 Heat Related Illness Heat Illness occurs when the body's means of controlling its internal temperature starts to fail.
+Date: Jobsite: Discussion Leader:

+Heat Related Illness

+Heat Illness occurs when the body's means of controlling its internal temperature starts to fail.
 The body cools itself by blood flow to the skin's surface and by sweating.
 The sweat evaporates from the body which results in a cooling effect.
 Keep in mind that excessive sweating can lead to dehydration therefore drink plenty of water (a cup every 15-20 minutes).
 Don't wait until you are thirsty.

-Attendance e Sign In Factors such as air temperature, work rate, humidity, clothing worn while working, age, weight, personal fitness, medical conditions (diabetes, heart condition, etc.), medications (water pills, blood pressure, heart conditions, allergies, etc. check with your doctor), caffeine, and alcohol may lead to heat illness.
+Attendance Sign In Factors such as air temperature, work rate, humidity, clothing worn while working, age, weight, personal fitness, medical conditions (diabetes, heart condition, etc.), medications (water pills, blood pressure, heart conditions, allergies, etc. check with your doctor), caffeine, and alcohol may lead to heat illness.
 Clothing, PPE's, and humidity can restrict sweat evaporation and not allow the body to cool.
 The body continues to produce heat but can't release the heat so the deep body temperature rises.
 Eventually the body's control mechanism starts to fail.
 When this occurs symptoms of heat illness start to appear.

 There are 4 different types of heat-related illnesses: heat rash, heat cramps, heat exhaustion, and heat stroke.
 Typical symptoms of heat illnesses are red bumps, muscle spasms in legs or abdomen, headaches, clumsiness, dizziness, lightheadedness, fainting, weakness, exhaustion, heavy sweating, clammy moist skin, irritability, confusion, nausea, vomiting, paleness, sweating may or may not be present, red or flushed hot dry skin, bizarre behavior, mental confusion or losing consciousness, panting and / or rapid breathing, rapid weak pulse, seizures or fits.

 Watch out for yourself and coworkers.
 If you or a coworker experience symptoms, notify your supervisor and / or call 911 immediately (directions to this site are located on the safety board) and cool the person.
 Cool the person by moving to a shaded area, fanning, spraying with cool water, remove restrictive clothing, provide cool drinking water, etc. COOL THE PERSON!
 It is important to get treatment before harmful damage is done to the body.

 To prevent heat illness keep hydrated throughout the day, eat properly, build up a tolerance to heat, wear breathable clothing (if possible), remove PPE while taking breaks in cool shaded areas, avoid caffeine and alcohol, work during cooler parts of the day, and watch out for yourself and coworkers.
-Drinking water is located: Shade (if applicable) is located: Safety standards require employees to be trained on Heat Related Illness and the employer's safety program to identify, evaluate, and control hazards.
-Ask your supervisor for a copy of the HRI rule.
-Our procedures for identifying, evaluating, and controlling exposures are: (refer to our APP) Other Safety Items Discussed: other salety items discussed.
+Drinking water is located:

+Shade (if applicable) is located:

+(refer to our APP)

+Other Safety Items Discussed:

+Other Surety Items Discussed.